-Decisions regarding who will complete the screeners should also center on the goals for screening and student population.
+Decisions regarding who will complete the screeners should also center on the goals for screening and the student population.
 Screening tools may be completed by teachers, who would complete measures for all students in their classroom (i.e., teacher-report), parents or caregivers (i.e., parent-report), or by students themselves (i.e., self-report).
 Recommendations regarding who will complete screeners often depend upon the developmental level of the student population.
 Generally, screening during preschool and at kindergarten entry relies on parent informants.
-Screening in early elementary school (K-2nd) typically relies on teacher informants.
-In the late elementary years (3rd-6th grade), when student reading levels improve, student self-report becomes increasingly reliable.
-Finally, self-reporting is often the preferred method for secondary grade students (7th-12th grades; Briesch et al. 2022a; O'Malley, 2020).
-When deciding which informant(s) to use during screening, schools and districts should consider the strengths and potential limitations to screening using each informant to be aware of how the choice of the informant may impact screening results.
+Screening in early elementary school (kindergarten through second grade) typically relies on teacher informants.
+In the late elementary years (third through sixth grade), student self-reporting becomes increasingly reliable when student reading levels improve.
+Finally, self-reporting is often the preferred method for secondary grade students (seventh through 12th grades; Briesch et al. 2022a; O'Malley, 2020).
+When deciding which informant(s) to use during screening, schools and districts should consider the strengths and potential limitations to screening each informant to be aware of how the choice of the informant may impact screening results.
 For example, screening via teacher-report informant often leads to higher completion rates.
-Teachers, however, may be better reporters of students' externalizing behaviors, as those behaviors are more visible, and may have more difficulty identifying internalizing behavior (i.e., internal states) as readily (Kettler et al., 2017; Miller et al., 2022).
+Teachers, however, may be better reporters of students' externalizing behaviors, as those behaviors are more visible and may have more difficulty identifying internalizing behavior (i.e., internal states) as readily (Kettler et al., 2017; Miller et al., 2022).
 Additionally, research suggests that as children age, their responses on self-report screeners become more useful and accurate (O'Malley, 2020; Romer et al., 2020).
-Older students may have better insight into their feelings and/or other internal aspects (i.e., internalizing behaviors) than will their teachers or parents (Kettler et al., 2017; Miller et al., 2022; Moore et al., 2015; NCSMH, 2023; Smith, 2007).
+Older students may have better insight into their feelings and/or other internal aspects (i.e., internalizing behaviors) than their teachers or parents

+(Kettler et al., 2017; Miller et al., 2022; Moore et al., 2015; NCSMH, 2023; Smith, 2007).
 Schools and districts must also consider whether their identified UMHS tool(s) have developed versions for different informants.